How to Sand Concrete

 Work in a systematic pattern — either in parallel strips or in sections — rather than randomly across the surface.
 This makes it far easier to track which areas have been covered and ensures consistent material removal.
 Keep the sander moving at all times; pausing creates low spots.

-💡 Wet Sanding Concrete — Do This Indoors: For any indoor concrete sanding, wet sanding is strongly recommended.
+For any indoor concrete sanding, wet sanding is what I strongly recommend.
 Keep the surface damp with a spray bottle or misting nozzle as you work — the water binds concrete dust into a slurry rather than sending it airborne, and dramatically reduces the amount of silica dust you and the room are exposed to.
-Remove the slurry regularly with a mop or wet vacuum before it dries — dried slurry re-hardens and has to be re-sanded.
-Don’t let it sit.
+Remove the slurry regularly with a mop or wet vacuum before it dries, since dried slurry re-hardens and has to be re-sanded.

 Progress through the grit sequence — 40–60 → 80–120 → 200–400 — making a full pass at each stage before moving to the next.
 Vacuum or wet-mop the surface thoroughly between grit changes.
 Any coarse grit particles left on the surface will create deep scratches in the finer grit passes.